sylvainbx/rust-book-fr/FRENCH/src/ch16-04-extensible-concurrency-sync-and-send.md

 Manually implementing these traits involves implementing unsafe Rust code.
-We’ll talk about using unsafe Rust code in Chapter 19; for now, the important information is that building new concurrent types not made up of `Send` and `Sync` parts requires careful thought to uphold the safety guarantees.
-[The Rustonomicon] has more information about these guarantees and how to uphold them.
+We’ll talk about using unsafe Rust code in Chapter 19; for now, the important information is that building new concurrent types not made up of `Send` and `Sync` parts requires careful thought to uphold the safety guarantees. [“The Rustonomicon”][nomicon] has more information about these guarantees and how to uphold them.
 -->